-This hearty vegetarian shepherd’s pie features tempeh, two types of mushrooms, and red wine – a similar combination to my vegan Bolognese.
+This hearty vegetarian shepherd’s pie features tempeh, mushrooms, and red wine.
 It’s as lovely for weeknight dinners as it is for festive weekend gatherings.
 Serve with a green side salad and plenty of wine.

 - 4 medium white or butter potatoes (about 1 ¼ pounds), peeled and cut into ½” chunks

 - Fine sea salt